mawenbao/niu-x2/README.md

 `NIUX2_GOOGLE_CSE_ID` is your your google custom [search engine id](http://support.google.com/customsearch/bin/answer.py?hl=en&answer=2649143).

+`NIUX2_SEARCH_TRANSL` is the search text displayed in header bar, which is "Search" by default.
-`NIUX2_SEARCH_PLACEHOLDER_TRANSL` is the placeholder of your search box, which is "Press enter to search" by default.
+`NIUX2_SEARCH_PLACEHOLDER_TRANSL` is the placeholder of your search box, which is "Press enter to search ..." by default.

-The search box is 150px wide by default.
-You can adjust it in the `custom.css` file like this:

-    input.niu2-cse-header {
-        width: 200px !important;
-    }

 The css codes above will set the width of your search box to 200px.